bossclement/MobileProgramming/Assignment_3/app/README.md

 2. Used firebase to register and login user into my app
 3. Used broadcast receivers to show message to user when battery percentage reaches 90%
 4. Used firebase to allow user to login through Google
+5. Used provider to easy change the Theme data of the app when dark mode is toggled
+6. Used shared preferrences to store Theme data when the dark mode is toggle, so when app restarts, the current theme will be the same as the previous theme